 HOW TO RESERVE

-To reserve your spot at the Snow School, call us at 1-866-538-2545 (option 2) or send us your sign-up sheet by email to firstname.lastname@example.org or by fax to 450-538-9902.
+To reserve your spot at the Snow School, call us at 1-866-538-2545 (option 2), send us your sign-up sheet by email to email@example.com or by fax to 450-538-9902 or visit the online store.
 At the moment of your reservation, one of our representatives will inform you of the remaining availabilities in your desired options and we require payment in full in order to finalize your inscription.
 Due to the high demand for certain programs and certain time slots, no reservation can be made without payment in full of the value of the course.

-There are two sign-up periods: April 1st to May 15th, 2019 & August 1st to December 31st, 2019.
+There are usually two sign-up periods: April to mid-May & September to the end of December.
 Spaces will be filled according to the order in which we receive reservations: hurry, spaces are limited!

 If a program or time slot is no longer available at the time of your request, it will be possible to add your name to a waitlist, which only guarantees a space if another one is given up.
 We encourage you to select another option or time slot to ensure your participation in our weekend programs.

-We offer nine training sessions led by one of our most experienced, level 3 or 4 instructors.
+We offer 9 training sessions led by one of our most experienced, level 3 or 4 instructors.
 During this time, the apprentice-instructor will learn the basics of teaching ski lessons, communicating, interacting with children, customer service, and will have the opportunity to improve his or her technique.
-The training sessions are planned during a fixed schedule, either on Saturday afternoons or Sunday mornings, depending on the Snow School’s appointment upon registration.
+The training sessions are planned during a fixed schedule, either on Saturday mornings or Sunday mornings, depending on the availability upon registration.

 Ski access is not included in the price of the weekend programs.
 If you are not a Mont SUTTON season’s passholder, you must purchase tickets valid for the duration of your lesson.The School Card is an advantageous option that must be purchased before the start of the program.
 For those who choose the 9-ticket School Card, the Snow School will provide the remaining 5 tickets needed for the five observation internships.